phpredis/phpredis/README.markdown

 $redis->bzPopMax('zs1', 'zs2', 5);
 ~~~

-**Note:** Calling these functions with an array of keys or with a variable nubmer of arguments is functionally identical.
+**Note:** Calling these functions with an array of keys or with a variable number of arguments is functionally identical.

 ### zAdd
 -----